graphviz-perl/GraphViz2/README.md

         This key is optional.

-    - o subgraph => $hashref

-        The _subgraph_ key points to a hashref which is used to set attributes for all subgraphs, unless overridden for specific subgraphs in a call of the form push\_subgraph(subgraph => {$attribute => $string}).

-        Valid keys within this hashref are:

-        - o rank => $string

-            This option affects the content of all subgraphs, unless overridden later.

-            A typical usage would be new(subgraph => {rank => 'same'}) so that all nodes mentioned within each subgraph are constrained to be horizontally aligned.

-            See scripts/rank.sub.graph.\[12\].pl for sample code.

-            Possible values for $string are: max, min, same, sink and source.

-            See the [Graphviz 'rank' docs](http://www.graphviz.org/doc/info/attrs.html#d:rank) for details.

-        The default is {}.

-        This key is optional.

     - o timeout => $integer

         This option specifies how long to wait for the external program before exiting with an error.